yongchao98/MoA-MoT/README.md

 ### GRPO training

-For GRPO training, we'd better create another environment.
+Then for GRPO training, we'd better create another environment.
 We can do this by running the following command:

 ```
 conda deactivate